Tottenham Hale station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Tottenham Hale Bus Station

 Tottenham Hale bus station is located beside the railway station.

 Following the 2011 England riots which began in Tottenham, a redevelopment of the tube, bus and rail stations was used to encourage investment in the area.
 The £110 million bus and rail interchange project for Tottenham Hale was completed in 2014.
 As part of the project the bus station was roofed with ETFE, which is also used in the Eden Project.

 The bus station roof was a finalist for Best Urban Design in the 2018 Haringey Design Awards 2018, and in the 2015 British Constructional Steelwork Association Structural Steel Design Awards.

-Buses

 The following bus routes serve the bus station London Buses route 41, 76, 123, 192, 230, W4, N41 and N73.

 Services

 Tottenham Hale is served by trains operated by Greater Anglia and on London Underground's Victoria line.
 Services at the station are: